zaxor0/zwerchhau/into-the-war/advanced.md

 - Strength (STR) - Fighting, fortitude, and toughness
 - Dexterity (DEX) - Stealth, athlethics, and reflexes
 - Willpower (WIL) - Confidence, discipline, and charisma

+# Languages
+- You are fluent in your native language.
+- Roll 1d4, gain that many additional languages.
+You are proficient in these.

 # Hitpoints & Health
 - Roll 1d6, add 4, this is your HP, between 5 and 10.